Tucumán arde: Background

 Their goal was to expose the situation in Tucumán Province, an impoverished province was one of the biggest sugar-producing regions in the country.
 The government had just closed the sugar refineries causing economic and social distress.
 The government had tried to use the region as an example of the soundness of its economic policy, calling it the "garden of the republic" in its propaganda.
 The artists sought to circumvent censorship efforts to expose the actual poverty and starvation.

 Because of this situation, Tucumán came to be an example of governmental hypocrisy and negligence.
-Out of the twenty-three Argentinean provinces, it ranked sixth in production but sixteenth in literacy, fifteenth in infant mortality and thirteenth in school retention.
+Out of the twenty-three Argentine provinces, it ranked sixth in production but sixteenth in literacy, fifteenth in infant mortality and thirteenth in school retention.
 Juan Carlos Onganía, the head of the dictatorship chose the province as a place to represent the stability of his governmental policies.
 The government publicized a fictional industrialization plan and promoted the slogan “Tucuman, the Garden of the Republic” accompanied by paradisal posters of the province.
 It was an orchestrated cover-up of the economic and political crisis.

 Also during 1968, Argentina witnessed an increase of rebellion by artists against the government.
 The brutal oppression of the military dictatorship and the limits enforced on the artists’ freedom of expression developed into a crisis.